jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 -- Optimization
 -- Random number generation
 -- Monte Carlo methods, MCMC
--- Numerical model selection and hyphothesis testing
+-- Numerical model selection and hypothesis testing
 -- EM algorithm and stochastic optimization (specifically genetic algorithms).
 The programming language of the course is R and the course offers at least one application for each topic.

-* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Computational%20Statistics/Lab1)**: Some practiceses on different statistics and compter arithmetics in order to test and grasp floating points, arithmetics operations.
+* **[Lab1](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Computational%20Statistics/Lab1)**: Some practices on different statistics and computer arithmetics in order to test and grasp floating points, arithmetics operations.

 * **[Lab2](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Computational%20Statistics/Lab2)**: optimizing a model parameter by Golden-Section Search algorithm and BFGS, also discussion of comparison of these methods on the plot.